alicolak64/OmdbApp/README.md

 The data source is [OMDB Api](https://www.omdbapi.com/).

 ## App Features
-- Since Omdbapi does not have a list of popular movies, I took the id of the top 10 popular movies from imdb and listed them on the main screen.
+- I initiated the main screen by specifying a word as the initial search since there is no list of popular movies in the Omdb API.
+(I chose "Batman" as the initial search term.)
-- Search by movie title is available
+- Users can search for movies by title, making it easy to find specific films.
-- Infinite scrolling is available with pagination.
+- Infinite scrolling is implemented with pagination, allowing users to seamlessly explore a large number of search results.
-- View the detail page when you click on the relevant movie.
+- Clicking on a movie title opens a detailed page where users can access more information about the selected movie.

 ## Screenshots
 | Home Screen 1| Home Screen 2| Home Screen 3| Home Screen 4| Home Screen 5| Detail Screen 1| Detail Screen 2|